Picture the scene: it’s the morning after a hefty night before in Dublin’s pubs and clubs.

 - Chest pain – this is the most common symptom, described as a crushing, tight pain that may then move to the jaw or left side of the body

-- Upper jaw, neck, back or arm pain
+- The upper jaw, neck, back, or arm pain

 - Difficulty breathing